By Nancy Armitage

 all documents found at the Huntington Library, San Marino, CA

-Ship: SS Kaiser Wilhelm II found on www. ellisisland.org
+Ship: S.S.
+Kaiser Wilhelm II found on www. ellisisland.org